Christmas-themed crockery sets to jazz up your festive dinners

 Adorned with festive motifs, this gorgeous stoneware set exudes the spirit of Christmas.
 The 16-piece collection features four dinner plates, bowls, salad plates and mugs.
 The set is microwave and dishwasher safe and will be an elegant addition to a holiday table setup.

-These novel ceramic handmade dessert plates with a Christmas theme are perfect for serving main courses and dessert.
-The asymmetrical design adds a special charm to this set.
-These plates are also microwave, dishwasher and freezer safe.
+The Toy’s Delight premium porcelain plates with a Christmas theme are perfect for serving main courses and dessert.
+Containing four dinner plates and four breakfast plates, this set from Villeroy & Boch is also microwave-safe.

-A versatile banana leaf-shaped bowl set from Bordallo Pinheiro is a classy addition that also offers a dash of modernity.
-These porcelain bowls sourced from Portugal can be used to serve snacks or can be mix and matched with plain white crockery.
+This versatile Palace Christmas Gold Holiday accent plate Set from Noritake is a classy addition that also offers a dash of modernity.
+Containing four dinnerware plates crafted in bone china, they can be used to serve appetisers or desserts.

-Crafted from the finest stoneware, this set of four fluted flan dishes can be the cherry on top as you serve a Christmas tart or quiche.
-A glossy red outer finish alongside a contrasting glossy white inner finish also makes this perfect for serving festive desserts.
+Crafted from the finest stoneware, this Christmas tree-shaped small cookie plate can be the cherry on top as you serve a Christmas tart or quiche.
+A glossy red finish also makes this perfect for serving festive desserts.

 (Prices of the products mentioned in the story are subject to change)